(including Pool Bank)

-But on the 1841 census it was called Gt High Street and included about 70 houses, one being Bank House.
+But on the 1841 census it was called Great High Street and included about 70 houses, one being Bank House.

-Palmerston Street begins at the junction with Hamson Drive, Shrigley Road, Ingersley Road and Church Street – marked today by a mini-roundabout.
+Palmerston Street begins, at the east end, at the junction with Hamson Drive, Shrigley Road, Ingersley Road and Church Street – marked today by a mini-roundabout.
 It continues through the shopping area, past Bridgend, the Memorial Garden and Coronation Garden playground.
 It then goes under the Macclesfield Canal aqueduct to its end outside the Dog & Partridge inn at the junction with Wellington Road, Adlington Road and Round Gardens.

 Nearest shops – in the street and in High Street.